stellar/stellar-protocol/drafts/draft-0003.md

 ## Simple Summary

-Regulated Assets provide ecosystem support for assets that require an issuer’s approval (or a third party’s approval) on a per-transaction basis.
+Regulated Assets provide ecosystem support for assets that require an issuer’s approval (or a delegated third party’s approval, such as a licensed securities exchange) on a per-transaction basis.
 It standardizes the identification of such assets as well as defines the protocol for performing compliance checks and requesting issuer approval.

 **Target Audience**: Asset Issuers and Wallet developers